 Implementation Checklist

-Use this checklist to audit your OTP endpoint against SMS pumping attacks:
+Use this checklist to audit your OTP endpoint against artificially generated OTP traffic:

 - CAPTCHA gates the OTP trigger — Server-side validation, not just frontend